junxit/us-congress-bills-113/metadata.md

 - 2013-06-10 — Introduced in Senate
 - 2013-06-10 — Referred to the Committee on the Judiciary. (text of measure as introduced: CR S4061)
+- 2013-09-18 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2013-09-18 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2013-09-18 — Senate Committee on the Judiciary discharged by Unanimous Consent. (consideration: CR S6608)
+- 2013-09-18 — Senate Committee on the Judiciary discharged by Unanimous Consent.(consideration: CR S6608)